Reading Time: 7 minutes

 loader-image

-- Habitat and Ecology:
+Habitat and Ecology:

-- Physical Characteristics:
+Physical Characteristics:

-While it is possible to grow Wood blewits mushrooms indoors, they are best suited for outdoor cultivation where they can get access to diverse organic matter to break down and consume.
+While it is possible to grow Wood blewits mushrooms indoors, they are best suited for outdoor cultivation where they can have access to diverse organic matter to break down and consume.
 Wood blewits can be grown indoors on Sterile sawdust and bran substrate.

 No, Wood blewit mushrooms are not psychedelic and are safe for culinary use.

-Wood blewit mushrooms typically grow in garden beds, shaded areas, and locations with ample organic matter, such as under trees or in mulched areas with access to bark, twigs, leaf litter, compost, glass clipping.
+Wood blewit mushrooms typically grow in garden beds, shaded areas, and locations with ample organic matter, such as under trees or in mulched areas with access to bark, twigs, leaf litter, compost, and glass clipping.

 Wood blewit mushrooms are rarely sold in shops as they are not commercially cultivated indoors.
 They may be available at farmers' markets, with prices potentially exceeding AUD 80/kg, depending on location.